C Language Important Question Answer for BCA 2nd Semester

 1) what is an array?
 Explain 2D array with memory representation.

-The 2 Dimensional Array are used form of the matrix (row and Coolum).
+The 2-Dimensional Array has used a matrix from (row and Coolum).

-Syntax of 2D array: – This is the syntax of 2 dimensional array.
+Syntax of the 2D array: – This is the syntax of the 2-dimensional array.

 <DataTypes>ArrayName[Row_size][Coloum_size];